railsgirls/guides.railsgirls.com/_pages/install/windows.markdown

 - Download the [RubyInstaller](https://rubyinstaller.org/downloads/) for Windows.
   - [Direct link to Ruby 3.1.3 installer with Devkit](https://github.com/oneclick/rubyinstaller2/releases/download/RubyInstaller-3.1.3-1/rubyinstaller-3.1.3-1-x86.exe) for 32-bit architecture.
 - Run the installer.
 Click through the installer using all the default options.
+  - Make sure the "Run 'ridk install'" checkmark is checked partway through the installer before continuing.
   - When prompted with the "MSYS2" installer, enter `1` and press Enter.
   - When prompted with the same "MSYS2" installer again, only press Enter.